 When was the last time you were really happy?

 Where did this happiness manifest. . .online. . .in person. . .through social media or mail and/or emails?

 Do you find it hard to be happy in the midst of adversity?
 God’s grace can go a long way in solving that.

 6. What kind of rewards are you looking for?

-I get a fresh revelation every time I read James 4:10 in the Amplified Bible which says:
+I get a fresh revelation every time I read James 4:10 in the Amplified Bible:

 “Humble yourselves [feeling very insignificant] in the presence of the Lord, and He will exalt you [He will lift you up and make your lives significant].”

 What does it mean to live a life that is significant?

 According to dictionary.com the word significant means “important; of consequence.”